 The Audit Committee represents and assists the Board in fulfilling its responsibilities for general oversight of the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the independent registered public accounting firm's qualifications and independence, the performance of the Company's internal audit function and independent registered public accounting firm, and risk assessment and risk management.
 The Audit Committee manages the Company's relationship with the independent registered public accounting firm (which reports directly to the Audit Committee).
-The Audit Committee has the authority to obtain advice and assistance from outside legal, accounting or other advisors as the Audit Committee from the Company for such advice and assistance.
+The Audit Committee has the authority to obtain advice and assistance from outside legal, accounting or other advisors as the Audit Committee deems necessary to carry out its duties and receives appropriate funding as determined by the Audit Committee from the Company for such advice and assistance.